swadezy/get-jazzy-ajax/README.md

 - The `server.js` file is getting a little crowded.
 Move arrays into a `modules` folder inside of your `server` folder (names like `artist.js` and `song.js` would be good).
 - Look at the pattern for the working `/artist` server code & AJAX request.
 - Add comments in the code to explain what you think is happening.
-Set break point on the client side to help you figure out the order of the code.
+Set break points on the client side to help you figure out the order of the code.
 - Add the server side code to return all the song data when a GET request is made for `/song`.
 Test this is working with the browser.
 - Set up a client AJAX request for `/song`, and display the song data on the DOM.